Q: What is Amazon WorkSpaces?

-Yes.
-You can use the copy Image operation to make a copy of the WorkSpaces Image in the same region.
+A: Yes.
+You can use the copy Image operation to make a copy of the WorkSpaces Image in the same Region.

 Q: What type of Amazon Elastic Block Store (EBS) volumes does Amazon WorkSpaces offer?

-All Amazon WorkSpaces launched after 31st January 2017 are built on general purpose solid-state drives (SSD) EBS volumes for both root and user volumes.
-Amazon WorkSpaces launched prior to 31st January 2017 are configured with EBS magnetic volumes.
+A: All Amazon WorkSpaces launched after January 31, 2017, are built on general purpose solid-state drives (SSD) EBS volumes for both root and user volumes.
+Amazon WorkSpaces launched prior to January 31, 2017, are configured with EBS magnetic volumes.
 You can switch your Amazon WorkSpaces using magnetic EBS volumes to SSD EBS volumes by rebuilding them (more information can be found here).
 You can learn more about SSD EBS volumes here, and magnetic EBS volumes here.